Below you will find a general FAQ on Rotation, but please make sure to visit the IHC's FAQ page for it has more detailed information on Rotation 2022.

 House Selection After Rotation

 After the Rotation algorithm is run and assignments are finalized, we will give you your assignments.
 As per tradition, assignments will be given out on the Saturday after Rotation is over.
-At 5pm the cannon fires, and then your assignments will be shared with you via email.
+At 5pm the cannon fires, and come to the Olive Walk to receive your assignments.
 Once you receive your assignment, you will also be given welcome event information for your new House or Bechtel (if you rotate into Bechtel but have also been assigned a House membership, we encourage you to also join your House's welcome activity).

 A matching algorithm is used to prioritize first year rankings and factors in house preferences to determine optimal affiliation for the first year class.
 The selection process is usually constrained: there are only a limited number of openings in each house, and it is impossible to simultaneously meet the preferences of all of the first year students and houses.